aksxaay/portfolio-website/design-course-revised/next-portfolio/setup.md

 I also forked a couple boilerplate code on github, that hopefully has all the solutions to my problems.

 ESLint + Airbnb Styleguide.

+well you have to mention the allowed domains it can go out of.. so I have to add unsplash to the list of allowed domains.